-Because the proposed project is within the development projected under the Western SoMa Community Plan and there are no trees or shrubs on site, there would be no additional impacts on biological resources beyond those analyzed in the Western SoMa PEIR.
+Because the proposed project would be subject to the above mitigation measure and is within the development projected under the Western SoMa Community Plan, there would be no additional impacts on biological resources beyond those analyzed in the Western SoMa PEIR.

-Тор oics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 13. .
-GEOLOGY AND SOILS-Would to project: ne a) Expose people or structures to pote substantial adverse effects, including the risloss, injury, or death involving: i) Rupture of a known earthquake faul delineated on the most recent Alquist-F Earthquake Fault Zoning Map issued b State Geologist for the area or base other substantial evidence of a kr fault?
-(Refer to Division of Mines Geology Special Publication 42.) riolo y the d on nown ii) Strong seismic ground shaking? iii) Seismic-related ground failure, inclu liquefaction? uding iv) Landslides? \boxtimes b) Result in substantial soil erosion or the lost topsoil? ss of \boxtimes c) Be located on geologic unit or soil that unstable, or that would become unstable result of the project, and potentially result in or off-site landslide, lateral spreasubsidence, liquefaction, or collapse? as a n on- d) Be located on expansive soil, as define Table 18-1-B of the Uniform Building C creating substantial risks to life or property? \boxtimes e) Have soils incapable of adequately support the use of septic tanks or alternative wastev disposal systems where sewers are not avail for the disposal of wastewater? vater \boxtimes f) Change substantially the topography or unique geologic or physical features of the s \boxtimes
+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 13.
+GEOLOGY AND SOILS-Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: \boxtimes Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+(Refer to Division of Mines and Geology Special Publication 42.) ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? iv) Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? \boxtimes c) Be located on geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code, creating substantial risks to life or property? \boxtimes e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? \boxtimes f) Change substantially the topography or any unique geologic or physical features of the site? \boxtimes

-The Western SoMa PEIR concluded that implementation of the Area Plan would indirectly increase the population that would be subject to an earthquake, including seismically induced groundshaking, liquefaction, and landslides.
+The Western SoMa PEIR concluded that implementation of the Plan would indirectly increase the population that would be subject to an earthquake, including seismically induced groundshaking, liquefaction, and landslides.
 The PEIR also noted that new development is generally safer than comparable older development due to improvements in building codes and construction techniques.
 Compliance with applicable codes and recommendations made in project-specific geotechnical analyses would not eliminate earthquake risk, but would reduce them to an acceptable level, given the seismically active characteristics of the Bay Area.
 Therefore, the PEIR concluded that the project would not result in significant impacts related to geological hazards.
 No mitigation measures were identified in the PEIR.